rootskar/MotorImageryBCI/README.md

 # Motor Movement and Imagery BCI
-Brain-Computer Interface for motor movement and imagery experiments developed as Bachelor's thesis
+Brain-Computer Interface for motor movement and imagery experiments developed as Bachelor's thesis by Karel Roots

 # Installation and Run Instructions